Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Side Effects

 Tocilizumab can compromise your immune system.
+It can lower your cell counts, including your white blood cell count.
+It increases the risk of infections, including shingles.
 If you develop symptoms of an infection while using this medication, you should stop using it and contact your doctor.
-All patients should be tested for tuberculosis before starting on tocilizumab, although these types of infections have not been frequently seen.
+All patients should be tested for tuberculosis before starting tocilizumab.
 Allergic reactions to intravenous tocilizumab infusions can occur but these are rare.
-Tocilizumab has been associated with increased cholesterol levels in some patients and should be periodically monitored.
-If your cholesterol level becomes too high, it is possible you may need to start taking a medication to lower it.
+Tocilizumab has been associated with increased cholesterol levels in some patients.
 A rare complication seen with tocilizumab use in clinical trials was bowel perforation, or a hole in the bowel wall.
 If you have a history or diverticulitis or develop abdominal pain or bloody bowel movements while taking tocilizumab, you should notify your doctor immediately.

 Tell Your Rheumatology Provider

 You should notify your rheumatology provider if you develop symptoms of an infection, such as a fever or cough, or if you think you are having any side effects, especially abdominal pain, bloody bowel movements, or allergic reactions.
-If you become pregnant, are planning pregnancy, or if you are breastfeeding be sure to tell your doctor.
-Be sure to talk to your rheumatology provider if you are planning on having surgery, or if you plan on getting any live vaccinations.
-Live vaccines contain a milder form of the virus or bacteria to help your body develop an immune response without you developing symptoms of the disease it is intended to prevent.
-These vaccines always carry a small chance a person could get the infection from the vaccine.
-Live vaccines include the nasal spray flu vaccine, and others such as the measles, mumps, rubella, and yellow fever vaccines.
+If you become pregnant, are planning a pregnancy, or if you are breastfeeding be sure to tell your doctor.
+Be sure to talk to your rheumatology provider if you are planning on having surgery, as the medication may need to be held briefly.
+Be sure to discuss vaccinations with your provider.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies